 DAY 2 Amsterdam to Lima.
 Arrive after 12hr40 flight in Amsterdam at 600AM.
 Transit 6hr35.
 Then connect to KL743 at 1235noon, arriving in Lima at 605PM.
 Transfer to Hotel and overnight (ON) Lima.

 Day 3 Lima Old City.
 Group go by a convenient local bus Rm1 or by arranged taxis to Unesco listed Lima Old Town Center with its imposing Plaza de Mayor (Central Square), founded in 1535 by Francisco Pizarro, the Spanish conqueror for a 3hours guided walking tour.
-There are numerous colonial churches and buildings.
-We also visit the nearby Bario Chino or Lima's Chinatown for some good Chinese restaurant perhaps!
+There are numerous colonial churches and buildings including UNESCO listed San Francisco Monastery.
+We also visit the nearby Bario Chino or Lima's Chinatown.
+San Francisco Monastery Catacombs entrance Soles15 included in trip cost.
 ON Lima.

 Day 4 Fly to Cuzco.
 We fly to Cuzco in the morning, the flight taking 1hr15.
 We transfer to our hostal (Spanish for guesthouse) located a short walk from the main Town Square.
 We first visit the Bolivia Consular for visa application before free rest of day.
 Cuzco is Unesco listed and once served as capital of the vast Inca empire, then after, the highland capital of the Spanish colonist.
 Cusco Catheral is reputed to be Peru's best with grand paintings and decor.
 Cuzco Boleto Touristico or Cuzco Tourist Ticket 130soles included in trip cost.
 ON Cuzco.